securitykitten/blog_old/_posts/2014-12-02-vm-checking-and-detecting.md

 [https://github.com/securitykitten/public_yara_rules](https://github.com/securitykitten/public_yara_rules)

 ##Online Source
-A while back ago, I found a chunk of code online where the author made a little vm-checking class.
+A while back ago, I found a chunk of code in which the author made a little vm-checking class.
 It has all the standard checks and some of the ones that we discussed in this post.

 {% gist securitykitten/26a326908d6f18170229 %}

 ##Conclusion
 While this is not a new tactic, it's interesting to see that some malware authors are still concerned with writing VM resistant code.
-There is a shift towards avoiding sandbox technology and while this malware does display that activity, it also has broader checks that look for generic evidence of a VM.
+There is a shift toward avoiding sandbox technology and while this malware does display that activity, it also has broader checks that look for generic evidence of a VM.